BDC Hamburger Icon

 For example, imagine your goal is to ship 100 chairs by the end of the week.
 First, identify where in the production chain a chair needs to be on Friday morning to ship it that weekend.
 Repeat this process for your product each day of the week or, for longer-term goals, each week or month.
 This develops comprehensive guidelines with clear expectations for both yourself and your employees.
 This process can also help familiarize you with the grittier work of your staff and provide better insight into the monthly, weekly and daily targets for each position.

-Google and Facebook spend a lot to offer outstanding workspaces because the companies understand that happiness is critical to employee performance.
+Google and Facebook spend a lot to offer their employees productivity-enhancing workspaces.
+They understand that happiness is critical to employee performance.
 That doesn’t mean you need to install a fully staffed gym in your office.
 Little adjustments often have an outsize effect.

 Although workplace amenities like that premium heating system you purchased might not currently impact your employees who work remotely, consider virtual substitutes.
 Was your semimonthly office pizza party a big hit?
 Send your employees a small voucher to order lunch and schedule a video call so you can all eat together one afternoon.
 A team that feels valued will have extra motivation to be productive and accomplish the goals in front of them.

-If you want to increase output, you and your employees need to be focused.
-Every hour spent at your business needs to count, but even the most passionate and engaged workers will let their minds wander and spend an extra five minutes on social media.
+If you want to increase output, you should seek to improve employee engagement.
+Every hour spent at your business needs to count.
+However, even the most passionate and dedicated workers will let their minds wander and spend an extra five minutes on social media.

 Above all, reassure your employees that they shouldn’t beat themselves up if they find themselves distracted.
 Rather, they should gently guide their minds back to work.